 Best Place to Park

-The Chicago Park District recommends parking at the Millennium Lakeside Garage and that is definitely the closest spot.
-We checked Spot Hero and it was actually less expensive to book parking online on the Millennium Garages website.
-We reserved a parking space for three hours (12:00 – 3:00 pm) and it was $14.
+The Chicago Park District recommends parking at the Millennium Lakeside Garage, and that is definitely the closest spot.
+Depending on the time and date you go, Spot Hero options may be more expensive.
+We reserved a space through the Millennium Garages website for four hours (2:00 – 6:00 pm) and it was $16 plus tax.

 When you drive into the Millennium Parking Garage, turn towards the Lakeside garage and park near the Randolph side, which will get you closest to the skating rink.
-I couldn’t find those directions anywhere, so if you are like me and get turned around underground, make sure you remember what signs to follow once you are in the garage!
+If you are like me and get turned around underground, make sure you remember what signs to follow once you are in the garage!

 Tip: